bbauska/CSS-Notes4Pros/README.md

 >
 > [[:indeterminate](https://www.w3.org/TR/css3-selectors/#indeterminate)]
 > unchecked, but are in an indeterminate state.
 This can be due to an
-> element\'s attribute or DOM manipulation.
+> element&apos;s attribute or DOM manipulation.

   -----------------------------------------------------------------------
   in-range